pieszynski/logpm/README.md

 - `Logger.t` - log with trace/verbose level
 - `Logger.ll` - log with level provided as parameter
 - `Logger.scopeTo` - create sub context logger for specific task (context).
 If provided, scope will merge with existing scope

+## Design decisions

+- **No log level filtering**.
+All messages are important, some less some more.
+It is log forwarder's role to push them, and indexing engine to forget selected types - some sooner, other later and a few maybe never.
+Log level switching is cool but will not help answer questions like "_What happened yesterday at 17:46?_"
+- **Scope and variable merging**.
+Child scope values, when using `.scopeTo` or even during simple message logging may seem to be overwriten during log writing operations but this does not change the internally saved scopes inside logger instance.
+For now the order is as follows:
+  - parent scope
+  - child scope
+  - log operation's `@timestamp`, `context`, `level`, `message`
+  - variables read from log operation